MrMicky-FR/FastParticles/README.md

 FastParticle.spawnParticle(player, ParticleType.REDSTONE, loc, 1, Color.GREEN);

-// See if a ParticleType is compatible with the server version ParticleType.DOLPHIN.isCompatibleWithServerVersion(); // Return true only on 1.13+ for this ParticleType
+// See if a ParticleType is compatible with the server version ParticleType.DOLPHIN.isSupported(); // Return true only on 1.13+ for this ParticleType
 ```

 ## TODO